Gary Blake

-Gary Blake (born July 25, 1944) is a writer on the subject of humor, writing, and teaching.
+Gary Blake (born July 25, 1944-died March 12, 2019, DelRay, Florida) is a writer on the subject of humor, writing, and teaching.
 He is also the director of The Communication Workshop, a company dedicated to helping business and technical professionals improve their writing.
 He is an author in the field of technical writing.

 Biography

 Blake grew up in Bronxville, New York.
 He received a B.S. degree in speech and theater in 1966 from the University of Wisconsin-Madison and a M.S. a year later.
 Blake received a Ph.D. from City University of New York in 1973.